siyavashhamdi/raspberry-pi/README.md

 * Notes:
-	1. In the RaspberryPi machine, you may run commands with `sudu` privillage
+	1. In the RaspberryPi machine, you may run commands with `sudo` privillage

-* In order to create package-lock.json:
-	1. Run `npm i` in the RaspberryPI platform
-	2. By that a file named `package-lock.josn` will be created
-	2. Push to repository
-	3. Pull to the local PC from the repository

-* If you need to add a new package:
-	1. Run `npm i` to add needed packages to `package-lock.json`
-	2. Made your changes on code
-	3. Push to the repository
-	4. Go to RaspberryPI platform then do pull from repository
-	5. Run `npm ci` to install the missed pacakges

 * How to run the project:
+	1. git clone ...
+	2. go to the cloned directory
+	3. run command `npm i -f`
-	1. npm run build
+	4. npm run build
-	2. start using:
+	5. start using one of the following:
 		- npm run start -- --command=cooler --args=periodically
 		- npm run start -- --command=cooler --args=set-on
 		- npm run start -- --command=cooler --args=set-off <br/><br/>